NERC-CEH/digital-objects-ontology/CEH-DCAT-AP.md

 #### Cardinality column

-0.. implies optional
+0.. implies optional unless stated otherwise in Usage column

 1 or 1.. implies mandatory

 #### Usage column

-If empty, definition is identical to definition given in source.
-Any usage instructions given should be added to the definition in the source.
+Any usage notes written in this column should be taken as supplementary to the definition and usage notes in the source specification.
 If contradictory, use those given here.

 #### Reuse column